 We employ two welders that do the majority of our welding work.
-The first one is known as a TIG welder and TIG is an acronym for Tungsten Inert Gas.
+The first one is known as a TIG welder.
+TIG is an acronym for Tungsten Inert Gas.
 The device you hold in one hand is called the torch and the very tip of that torch is made of tungsten.
-In your other hand you hold a consumable rod that used to create the weld.
+In your other hand, you hold a consumable rod that used to create the weld.
 The inert gas, usually argon, is used to protect the weld area from water vapor and other impurities that could compromise the weld.
 We use this welder for lighter gauge material and aluminum.

 Our second welder is a MIG style of welder which stands for Metal Inert Gas.
-It is a similar principal to the TIG, but instead of a rod to create the weld, a metal wire is fed through the end of torch to create the arc that makes the weld.
+It is a similar principle to the TIG, but instead of a rod to create the weld, a metal wire is fed through the end of the torch to create the arc that makes the weld.
 Like the TIG welder, an inert gas, most likely argon, protects the weld area from water vapor and impurities.

-The main difference between the MIG and TIG is we use the TIG welder for thinner materials and the MIG welder is very useful when joining thicker gauge metals.
+The main difference between the MIG and TIG is we use the TIG welder for thinner materials, and the MIG welder is very useful when joining thicker gauge metals.

 We are ready and willing to do your next welding project.
-Click the link below to take you directly to our website for contact information!